TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Oke Arin Market tomato vendor.

-With two items down and two more to go on the list, fatigue set in and my endurance to continue the shopping mission wore thin.
+With two items down and two more to go on the list, fatigue set in, and my endurance to continue the shopping mission wore thin.
 We’d already trekked miles through mazes of vendors at both Balogun and Oke Arin markets.
 “We will find your tailor at Iponri Market and some artwork at Jakande Market,” Remi gives me a status update.
 “We’re almost done”.

 Iponri Market rickshaw.

 Once inside, I am immediately overwhelmed by traditional artwork.
 There are wooden carvings, metal and ivory sculptures, and colorful paintings of people, traditional events, and scenery indigenous to various parts of Nigeria.
 Adding to Jakande’s mystic is the fact that the artisans themselves sell their own artwork.
-So we got to meet the artists as well as get firsthand interpretations of their creations.
+So, we got to meet the artists and get firsthand interpretations of their creations.
 Just as we were hit with towers of colorful Ankara in Balogun Market, we didn’t know how to start shopping for artwork and beads at Jakande.
 There were thousands of strings of multicolored wooden and coral beads and handmade jewelry.
 I instantly morphed into a bride-to-be, speechlessly gawking at a diamond ring.

 Jakande Market beads